Research Activities

 An atomistic study of the structural changes in a Zr-Cu-Ni-Al glass-forming liquid on vitrification monitored in-situ by X-ray diffraction and molecular dynamics simulation

 Structural changes in the Zr55Cu30Ni5Al10 liquid alloy on cooling from above the equilibrium liquidus temperature are studied by synchrotron radiation X-ray diffraction and compared with the results of first-principles molecular dynamics simulation.
 In-situ vitrification of the studied alloy is achieved using a containerless levitation technique.
-Subsequent analysis of the atomic and electronic structure of the alloy in liquid and glassy states reveals formation of medium-range order on cooling and its relationship with liquid fragility (Fig. 5).
+Subsequent analysis of the atomic and electronic structure of the alloy in liquid and glassy states reveals formation of medium-range order on cooling and its relationship with liquid fragility (see Figure below).
 It is concluded that fragility is a sign of instability of short and medium range order in fragile liquids.

-Fig. 5.
-Tne areas (AP1/AP2) ratio for P1 and P2 peaks of the atomic pair-distribution function in the first coordination shell as a function of temperature and inverse temperature.
+Figure: Tne areas (AP1/AP2) ratio for P1 and P2 peaks of the atomic pair-distribution function in the first coordination shell as a function of temperature and inverse temperature.

 D.V.
 Louzguine-Luzgin, K. Georgarakis, J. Andrieux, L. Hennet, T. Morishita, K. Nishio, R.V.
 Belosludov, An atomistic study of the structural changes in a Zr–Cu–Ni–Al glass-forming liquid on vitrification monitored in-situ by X-ray diffraction and molecular dynamics simulation, Intermetallics, Vol. 122 (2020) 106795.
 DOI: 10.1016/j.intermet.2020.106795.